-Grading will be based on contributions to class discussion, two short response papers (approx. 1,000-1,500 words each), and a final paper of approx. 3,000 to 6,000 words.
+Grading will be based on contributions to class discussion, a midterm exam, and a final exam.
 The expectation for contributions to class discussion includes an expectation of contributing written discussion points to the course Canvas site prior to Thursday discussion classes.
 At least two posts by each student are expected over the quarter; more than two posts are welcome.
-For the final paper, students may either (1) respond to one of several prompts, to be distributed in advance; or (2) choose another paper topic in consultation with the instructor.

-The relative weight of these components in the final grade will be: Class contributions: 20%; Response papers: 30%; Final paper: 50%.
-Papers should be submitted online through the course Canvas site with only student ID attached (no names).
-Papers will be graded anonymously.
+The relative weight of these components in the final grade will be: Class contributions: 20%; Midterm: 40%; Final exam: 40%.
+Exams will be graded anonymously.